codecraftingtools/codecraftingtools.github.io/src/software.rst

   provides a set of uniform programming interfaces for constructs like message queues, threads, file input/output, timers, and schedulers.

-.. _flout:

-Flout
-  Fine-grained logging and output library that provides a standardized programming interface for the display and recording of status, event, debugging, warning, and error information.

 .. _ranger:

 Ranger